Daniel Broadbent: Non-League

 On 24 March 2009, he joined Conference North side Harrogate Town on loan.
 He made his debut that night in the 1–0 defeat by Workington.
 His first goal came in the 2–1 defeat at Redditch United on 21 March 2009.
 After returning from his loan spell, he was released.
 Broadbent was quickly signed by former loan side Harrogate Town in time for the start of the 2009–2010 season but only made another 13 league appearances adding a solitary strike against Hyde United to his total.
 Eventually with only a month of the campaign left he joined Frickley Athletic on loan and then permanently following his release from The CNG Stadium at the end of the season.

 In August 2011, he signed for Hyde, following manager Gary Lowe from Curzon Ashton.
 He made his debut for Hyde in a 2–1 win over Worcester City in August 2011.
 He went on to score his first goal for the club later that month as his side won 2–0 at Gloucester City.
 He finished the season with seven goals in 37 games.

 Due to injury reasons he was sent to Mossley in February 2013, where he played 16 times failing to score, before going back to Hyde.
-On his return to Hyde, he was called straight into the squad for the trip to Alfreton Town, in which Broadbent came of the bench to score Hyde's only goal in a 5–1 defeat.
+On his return to Hyde, he was called straight into the squad for the trip to Alfreton Town, in which Broadbent came off the bench to score Hyde's only goal in a 5–1 defeat.

 He joined Mossley on a permanent basis before the start of the 2013–14 season.
 He scored his first goal for the club, scoring in the last minute to earn his team a point in a 1–1 draw with Clitheroe.